-The world's 15 best Christmas markets
+The world's 17 best Christmas markets

 Berlin is a hugely popular destination during the festive season thanks to its Christmas markets.

-It's hoping to renew its seasonal appeal in 2017 after a terror attack a year earlier at the Breitscheidplatz market led to the temporary closure of many other markets in the capital.
+The city has been working hard to renew its seasonal appeal in recent years after a terror attack at the Breitscheidplatz market in 2016 led to the temporary closure of many other markets in the capital.

-Preparations for the German capital's 2017 winter market season are now in full swing, and while you could visit a different Berlin market for all 12 days of Christmas, if there's only time for one, our pick is Gendarmenmarkt.
+While you could visit a different Berlin market for all 12 days of Christmas, if there's only time for one, our pick is Gendarmenmarkt.

 The imposing architecture of the Deutscher Dom and Französischer Dom loom over classic wooden huts where visitors can steel themselves before shopping with delicious sausages and warming cups of mulled wine.